Colonial period of South Carolina: Overview

 The first European contact with the Carolinas was an expedition led by Pedro de Salazar from Santo Domingo which arrived between northern Georgia and Cape Fear between August 1514 and December 1516.
-It enslaved 500 Native Americans.
+It enslaved more than 500 Native Americans.
 Most died on the return trip to Santo Domingo.
 The rest were divided among investors in the expedition and crew, and died soon after arriving.
 The next contact was a 1521 trip led by Pedro de Quejo and Francisco Gordillo, which enslaved 60 Native Americans in Winyah Bay.
 De Quejo returned in 1525 and explored from Amelia Island, Florida to Chesapeake Bay, Maryland.
 He captured more Native Americans to use as interpreters, and his findings and place names were published on a 1526 map by Juan Vespucci.
 In 1526 Lucas Vázquez de Ayllón returned to Winyah Bay to found a colony, but after a month moved to San Miguel de Gualdape in what is now Georgia; Spanish coins, beads and a bullet have been found near the Georgia settlement.

 In April 1540, the expedition of Hernando de Soto reached South Carolina before venturing onward to modern-day North Carolina, Tennessee, Georgia, and Alabama.
-There the expedition recorded being received by a female chief (Cofitachequi), who gave her tribe's pearls, food and other goods to the Spanish soldiers.
+There the expedition recorded being received by a polity called Cofitachequi and their Great Mico, who gave her tribe's pearls, food and other goods to the Spanish soldiers.
 The expedition found no gold as intended, however, other than pieces from an earlier coastal expedition (presumably that of Lucas Vázquez de Ayllón.)

 The French settled Charlesfort on Port Royal Sound in 1562–3, and briefly in 1576.
 The Spanish settled it as Santa Elena in 1566–87.

 In 1629, Charles I of England granted his attorney general a charter to everything between latitudes 36 and 31.
 Later, in 1663, Charles II of England granted the land to eight Lords Proprietors in return for their financial and political assistance in restoring him to the throne in 1660.
 Anthony Ashley Cooper, later the 1st Earl of Shaftesbury emerged as the leader of the Lords Proprietors, and John Locke became his assistant and chief planner.
 The two men were chiefly responsible for developing the Grand Model for the Province of Carolina, which included the Fundamental Constitutions of Carolina.